 Instance Startup Policy

-By default, Start Instance After Re-initialing Disk is selected.
+By default, Start Instance After Re-initializing Disk is selected.
 After the system disk is re-initialized, the instance is automatically started.
-If this check box is not selected, manually start the instance as needed.
+If the option is cleared, manually start the instance based on your business requirements.

 Click Confirm to re-initialize the system disk.
 The disk enters the Initializing state.